Asthma is a chronic lung disease that affects the airways within the lungs. With asthma, the airways are

 A written asthma action plan (developed by the doctor) and a symptom diary are important tools to catch and treat asthma flare-ups early so they don’t result in a visit to the emergency room.

-For printable information, please click here.
+For printable information including an Asthma Action Plan, please click here.